 Bloating is one of the most common digestive problems.
-Most of us will experience this uncomfortable swelling in our abdomen at some point in our lives, some people more often than others.
+Many of us will experience this uncomfortable swelling in our abdomen at some point in our lives, some people more often than others.

 When you’re bloated, you know about it.
 Bloating symptoms are uncomfortable and can ruin the pleasure of enjoying a meal.
 Your stomach feels bigger than normal or tight—as if a balloon is being inflated inside your abdomen.
-It can effect anyone, no matter what age they are or lifestyle they follow.
+It can affect anyone, no matter what age they are or lifestyle they follow.

-You might find that the area around your waist, between your hips and your ribcage, actually increases, too.
+You may find that the area around your waist, between your hips and your ribcage, actually increases, too.
 This swelling is known as distension.

 Bloating and gas often go hand-in-hand.
 You may get hiccups and need to burp and pass wind more often.
 Your belly may rumble and gurgle as your digestive system tries to do something with all the gas lingering in your digestive tract.

 Stomach pain and bloating are fairly common problems.
 The symptom of pain can vary from a mild tummy ache to sharp, intense cramps.
 This discomfort and other bloating symptoms often ease up after you’ve been to the toilet.

 If you experience stomach bloating regularly, you’ll know that it puts you off your food, and eating less can cause tiredness and fatigue.